Reducing wasteful healthcare spending

 Despite the existing Medicare Levy Surcharge, almost 200,000 high income Australians are not covered by private health insurance.* The large number of people with high incomes who choose to rely wholly on Medicare places an unfair burden on all Australians, particularly the most vulnerable.

-With waiting lists for elective surgery in the public system blowing out due to COVID-19, this burden is even greater.
+With waiting lists for elective surgery in the public system blowing out due to COVID-19 restrictions and surgery bans, this burden is even greater.

 An increase in the Medicare Levy Surcharge of 1% would result in increased private health insurance revenue of $435 million; a rebate cost increase of $41 million, and an increased Medicare Levy Surcharge penalty of $206 million.
 The nett revenue to government would be approximately $164 million per annum.